Kin The Know

 What is colostrum?

-Colostrum is the first yellow fluid produced before breastmilk and is often referred to as “liquid gold” by health professionals due to its nutritional value for your baby.
+Colostrum is the first yellow fluid produced before breast milk and is often referred to as “liquid gold” by health professionals due to its nutritional value for your baby.

 Colostrum is high in protein, vitamins and minerals that help newborn babies fight bacteria and infections in their first few days of life, while also protecting them against allergies and disease.

-There is a much higher concentration of antibodies in colostrum than there is in mature breast milk.
-A newborn baby's stomach is only about the size of a marble and because colostrum is a very concentrated substance, it provides an ideal amount of nutrients they need
+A newborn baby's stomach is only about the size of a marble and because colostrum is a very concentrated substance, it provides an ideal amount of nutrients they need [1].

-Colostrum also helps your baby do their first poo (known as meconium) and prevent jaundice.
+Colostrum also helps your baby do their first poo (known as meconium) and prevent jaundice [1].

 When does colostrum appear?

-Colostrum can start being produced from 16 weeks pregnant and some women may find they are leaking from 28 weeks.
+Colostrum can start being produced from 16 weeks pregnant and some women may find they are leaking from 28 weeks [2][3].
 Leaking is absolutely nothing to worry about and is completely normal.

 If you find it’s bothering you, you can buy breast pads to prevent this leaking from interrupting your everyday activities and routines.
-Some women choose to hand express colostrum before birth to have a supply ready for the newborn.

 The amount of colostrum that’s produced will vary from woman to woman — sometimes only a few drops and other times, a teaspoon full.